geudde/attic-chest/pages/04.season-3/15.meeting-36/12.answer-2/docs.md

 Yet every feeling heart it fills,
 &emsp;With surest proof the praise is just.

-When Love would all its ardour tell
+When love would all its ardour tell
 &emsp;And all its tender fears impart,
 Oh say, could language half so well
 &emsp;Reveal the feelings of the heart.

-Whate’er its source, if conscious Love
+Whate’er its source, if conscious love
-&emsp;Or Modesty its Birth control
+&emsp;Or modesty its birth control
 Its rising crimson, e’er must prove
 &emsp;The offspring of a feeling soul.